-Many times I go ahead and transplant the entire plant, replacing all of its soil.
-But, sometimes, it’s just as easy, and then you know without a doubt that you’ve removed all the infested soil.
+I often transplant the entire plant, replacing all of its soil.
+That way, you can be sure you’ve removed all the infested soil.

 Bottom watering your plants will make it easier to maintain dryer topsoil without risking the plant’s overall health.